 This first African Conference on Experimental Archaeology was organised by a local organising committee at the University of the Witwatersrand and the international organisation of Archaeological Open-Air Museums and Experimental Archaeology (EXARC).
 The aims of the conference were to showcase experiments and closely related activities in African contexts and to provide a networking opportunity for researchers to take African archaeology to new places within and outside Africa...
 Read more

 Scholars from as far afield as the USA, France and India participated in the conference and the numerous workshops that were held.
-The ACE conference represents the first gathering of experimental archaeologists on the African continent and was a fitting recognition of the contribution made by African scholars to answering pertinent questions about our past through the application of experimental research designs...
+The ACE conference represents the first gathering of experimental archaeologists on the African continent and was a fitting recognition of the contribution made by African scholars to answering pertinent questions ...
 Read more

 Conference Review: African Conference on Experimental Archaeology 2018 from a Volunteer’s Point of View

 The first Experimental Archaeology conference on African soil (ACE 2018) brought people from near and afar.
 Without knowing it I found myself among the Local Organising Committee of the conference.
-Each day was a learning curve as I sat in on those meetings and was also assigned to do certain tasks as we were preparing for the conference......
+Each day was a learning curve as ...
 Read more